slahiri/LendingClubCaseStudy/README.md

  * Applicant **not likely to repay** the loan, i.e. and will potentially default, then approving the loan may lead to a financial loss* for the company

 ## Objectives
 The goal is to *identify these risky loan applicants*, then such loans can be reduced thereby cutting down the amount of credit loss.
-Identification of such applicants using EDA is the aim of this case study.
+Identification of such applicants using EDA using the given [dataset](./data/loan.csv), is the aim of this case study.

 If one is able to *identify these risky loan applicants*, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.